CosmoStat/shapepipe/docs/wiki/candide.md

 ### CANDIDE Account

-To request and account on CANDIDE send an email to [Henry Joy McCracken](mailto:hjmcc@iap.fr) at IAP.
+To request and account on CANDIDE send an email to [Henry Joy McCracken](mailto:hjmcc@iap.fr) and [Stephane Rouberol](mailto:rouberol@iap.fr) at IAP with a short description of what you want to do and with whom you work.

 ### SSH